jxom/react-loads/README.md

 1. Managing loading state can be annoying and is prone to errors if you aren't careful.
 2. Hate seeing a flash of loading state?
 A spinner that displays for half a second?
 Yeah, it's annoying.
-3. Nested ternary's can get messy.
+3. Nested ternary's can get messy and hard to read.
 React Loads makes it a bit simpler and nicer.
 Example:

 ```jsx
 <div>